albertsundjaja/order_book/README.md

 * The input stream might produce data higher than the rate of order book processing.
 A fan-out pattern could be implemented to increase the processing rate.
 * Thread-safe inmemory DB.
 The current in-memory DB is not thread safe.
 If we are utilizing the fan-out pattern above, the DB should be implemented with mutex to prevent data race.
 There will be a performance hit, but this is a necessary trade off.
 To mitigate the performance hit issue, we can *shard* the inmemory DB so that each symbol is stored in a particular shard to increase performance.
+* More unit test coverage.
+At the moment it is sitting at 50.9% coverage, we should aim for at least 70% coverage
 * We might want to persist the Order Book.
 Using a NoSQL database might be a good solution to store the data as a NoSQL database is easily scaled with sharding.
 * Better logging and observability.
 Currently, the app contains minimal logging and traceability, a better logging/observability solution is required to be able to debug the app in case of errors as it grows
 * Support for multiple input streams.
 Currently, it is only able to handle a single input stream.
 Multiple input streams handler which can handle and aggregate the data might be of interest